Features:

 Under the terms of an agreement reached in 1994 with the U.S., North Korea promised to freeze its nuclear weapons program in return for fuel oil, paid for by Washington, and two light water reactors that could not easily be converted to produce atomic weapons material.
 In November 2002, North Korea announced that the U.S. has not kept its commitments under this agreement and that it would resume its nuclear program.
 Specifically, North Korea claimed that the construction of the lightwater reactors - due to be completed in 2003 - was now years behind schedule due to purposeful delays by the U.S..
 The facts seem to support the North Korean claim.
 In a separate action which the U.S. states is unrelated to the weapons issue, the U.S. has halted shipments of food to North Korea because of alleged concerns regarding the food distribution.
 At the same time, North Korea has proposed to give up its nuclear program if Washington signs a nonaggression treaty.
 The U.S. has responded by cutting of all oil shipments to North Korea and persuaded a reluctant South Korea and Japan to do likewise.

 On April 23, 2003, negotiations began in Beijing between the US and North Korea, hosted by China.
 Although the meeting ended in mutual recriminations, US Secretary of State Colin Powell reported that North Korea had made an offer to US to scrap its nuclear program in exchange for major concessions from the United States.
 This proposal is presently being considered by the United States.
-The U.S. has recently sent signals that it may soften its position but talks are presently stalled amid recent revelations of South Korean nuclear activity and the uncertainty about a possible regime change in Washington.
+The U.S. has recently sent signals that it may soften its position but talks became stalled amid recent revelations of South Korean nuclear activity and the uncertainty about a possible regime change in Washington.

 What is the attitude of South Korea regarding this crisis?